spaansba/ForesightJS/packages/docs/docs/debugging/devtools.md

 [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ForesightJS offers dedicated [Development Tools](https://github.com/spaansba/ForesightJS/tree/main/packages/js.foresight-devtools), written in [Lit](https://lit.dev/), to help you better understand and fine-tune how ForesightJS works within your application.
+`ForesightJS` offers dedicated [Development Tools](https://github.com/spaansba/ForesightJS/tree/main/packages/js.foresight-devtools), written in [Lit](https://lit.dev/), to help you better understand and fine-tune how `ForesightJS` works within your application.
 You can see the development tools in action on the [playground page](https://foresightjs.com/#playground), which includes visual trajectory indicators, element boundaries, and a control panel in the bottom-right corner.

-These tools are built entirely using ForesightJS's [built-in events](/docs/events), demonstrating how you can create your own monitoring and debugging tools using the same event system.
+These tools are built entirely using `ForesightJS`'s [built-in events](/docs/events), demonstrating how you can create your own monitoring and debugging tools using the same event system.

 ## Installation

-To install the ForesightJS Development Tools package, use your preferred package manager:
+To install the `ForesightJS` Development Tools package, use your preferred package manager:

 ```bash
 pnpm add -D js.foresight-devtools